 - Java Development Kit (JDK)

-When we actually download Java we have two options.
-Either to download Java Development Kit (JDK) or to download Java Runtime Environment (JRE).
-JDK will be required for writing and compiling the Java Applications and JRE is required to run the Java Programs.
-Typically, the deployment environments like production has JRE installed on it.
+When we download Java, we have two options.
+Either download Java Development Kit (JDK) or Java Runtime Environment (JRE).
+JDK will be required for writing and compiling the Java Applications, and JRE is needed to run the Java Programs.
+Typically, the deployment environments like production have JRE installed on it.

-In this theoretical post we had a brief about Java Programming Language.
-We have covered a brief history of Java, the features and why Java is so popular programming language.
-We have learnt that Java is an Object Oriented Programming Language and Java’s one of the most important characteristic is Write Once, Run Anywhere (WORA).
+In this theoretical post, we had a brief about Java Programming Language.
+We have covered a brief history of Java, its features and why Java is so a popular programming language.
+We have learnt that Java is an Object Oriented Programming Language and Java’s most important characteristic is Write Once, Run Anywhere (WORA).

-In the upcoming articles we will continue diving deeper into this lovely language.
+We will continue diving deeper into this lovely language in the upcoming articles.